lachlan-waugh/6443/slides/content/week02.md

 ---

 ## Reports
-* Keep it businessy & use a real vulnerability scoring system (CVSS, CVE), and some frameworks (NIST, OCTAVE)
+* Keep it businessy & use a real vulnerability scoring system (e.g CVE), and some frameworks (e.g NIST)
 * "We recommend you keep a record of the vulnerabilities you have found.
 Most pen-testers will be required to write a report after a 'penetration assessment', and you will too during this semester!" - Topic 03 challenges on OL

 ---